 Now shut up and let me talk.

-So what jobs have I had, leading up to my semi-life changing post as copy editor at the ASU school newspaper, The Paw Print?
+Today, I'm gonna talk about my limited job history, ignoring the writing part, because my job history says a lot about me and my interests.
+So what jobs have I had, leading up to my semi-life-changing position as copy editor at Adams State's The Paw Print?
 Why don't we take a look-see?

 I like covers that are simple.

 Read my own story of how I developed and got diagnosed with fibromyalgia here.
-FA good website for general information about this condition can be accessed here.
+A good website for general information about this condition can be accessed here.
 If you'd like to buy fibro-themed products to share the love and help the cause, head over here.

 For the original series, go to the following links:

-College 101 Part 1
+College 101 (Week One)

-College 101 Part 2
+College 101 (Week Two)

-College 101 Part 3
+College 101 (Week Three)

-College 101 Part 4
+College 101 (Week Four)

 Thanks for reading, and enjoy!
-I'll see all y'all next time for Fibromyalgia Awareness Day.

-Always stay true to yourself.
+Stay true to yourself.

 Disclaimer: The following is an emotionally fueled rant from the perspective of the artistic side of writing.
 Check out the followup post, What We Can Learn from James Patterson, for some thoughts on his work as a businessman.

 This post is about the three reasons why I hate him.

 I do not appreciate his book covers.